jfederico/bbb-lti-run/README.md

 SECRET_KEY_BASE is the Ruby On Rails secret key and must be replaced with a random one.
 You can generate a suitable secret using `openssl rand -hex 32`.

-LOADBALANCER_SECRET is the shared secret used by external applications for accessing Scalelite (to these applications Scalelite appears as a BigBlueButton server so it needs to have a shared secret).
-You can generate a suitable secret using openssl rand -hex 24.

 * Edit the `rooms/.env` file and replace the following default values.